-Tlingit Men in Regalia
+Tlingit Men in Regalia.

-Scientists believe the natives came to this continent from Asia thousands of years ago, entering Alaska over a land mass that the Bering Strait now covers.
+There is limited written documentation before European contact around the 1790s.
+Afterward, documentation was sparse and irregular until the early 20th century.
 The Tlingit developed a complex hunter-gatherer culture in the temperate rainforest of the southeast Alaska coast.
 They also managed semi-sedentary fisheries.
 They built large houses using beams and wooden planks and fashioned totem poles.

 The Tlingit have a matrilineal kinship system, with children considered born into the mother’s clan and property and hereditary roles passing through the mother’s line.
 Their society included slaves and performed the potlatch ceremony, in which possessions were given away or destroyed, to display wealth and generosity and enhance prestige.
 In war, the Tlingits used wooden slat armor and masks to terrorize their enemies.
 The Tlingit fought the Russians many times and sacked their greatest fort on Baraxou Island.

-© Kathy Alexander/Legends of America, updated May 2023.
+©Kathy Alexander/Legends of America, updated May 2026.

 Also See: